 Haley graduated from Level 2 Dental Assisting at the Nova Scotia Institute of Technology in 1999.
 Within a few months she moved to Ottawa where she practiced in both Orthodontics and General Dentistry.
 She also got married to her best friend.
 After 15 years Haley and her husband decided to come home to be closer to family and the ocean.
+Haley joined the Bridgeview team in 2018.
 As a dental assistant Haley enjoys helping people understand dental procedures and feel comfortable and relaxed.
 She is organized, intelligent and experienced.
 Sharing in volunteer work as well as spending time with friends and family are an important part of how she spends her downtime.
 In addition to working chairside, Haley handles our dental supply inventory system and all our ordering.
 We are blessed to have her as part of the Bridgeview Dental team!

 Courtney - Dental Assistant

 Courtney joined us in 2023 as a Level 2 Registered Dental Assistant, to work chairside with Dr. Halpin, once our former DA Ting left dentistry post-maternity leave.
-She moved to Halifax from NL in 2010, completed her BA at NSCAD Universitym and has stayed in Halifax ever since.
+She moved to Halifax from NL in 2010, completed her BA at NSCAD University and has stayed in Halifax ever since.
 Courtney graduated from NSCC as a Level 2 Dental Assistant, enjoys meeting new people and being able to help in making our patients smile!
 Outside of work, she enjoys spending time with her husband and their dog.
 Courtney has always had a huge interest in teeth and is glad to finally be able to live out her passion within her career.
 Welcome Courtney, we are so happy to have you as part of our team!

 How often should I have a dental exam and cleaning?